Cypresslin/UbunTuTuMKII/README.md

 The name of the executed app will be stored in /tmp/.app_name.
 Whenever you need to call certain app name, just read that file

+Before using all of its feature, you will need to allow your device to run command as root, without asking passwords.

 ## License